qtlHD/qtlHD/doc/input/mapping_inputs.md

 both).
 Valid genotypes could be (tab delimited):

         # --- Data Observed begin
+        #     M1   M2    M3   M4    M5      M6
         Ind1   A   AorB   1   1,1   0,1   0,1|1,1
         Ind2   H   AorH   NA  1,1   1,1     1,1
         ...
         # --- Data Observed end

 where the last marker of Ind1 represents, for example, an AorH.
 Note the use of NA - which is the standard name in qtlHD for a missing value.
-Also note the lack of marker names.
-Marker names are listed in the symbol table, or are deduced from the marker map file.
+Also note the treatment of marker names.
+Marker names are normally listed in the symbol table, or are deduced from the marker map file.
+The names in the columns are normally ignored (as they start with a Hash #).

 # The marker map file

-The marker map contains a list of markers and their locations.
+The marker map contains a list of markers and their chromosome + locations.
 E.g.

         # --- Data Location begin
+        #   Chr   Pos
         M1   I   100.0
         M2   I   2000.0
         M3   X   100.0